 The Atlantic hurricane season began on June 1, 2020, and the first official weekend brought strong winds, downpours, and even tornadoes to Central Florida, causing nearly $1 million in damage and leaving more than 40 people displaced.

-At the Morgan Law Group, our hurricane insurance claims attorneys understand that the start of the dangerous storm season means more than planning for large weather disturbances in the Atlantic Basin.
+At The Morgan Law Group, P.A., our hurricane insurance claims attorneys understand that the start of the dangerous storm season means more than planning for large weather disturbances in the Atlantic Basin.